- Extension requirements may call for FURL use and ".html" be changed to "/" : Content -> Content Types -> HTML (.html) -> /

 Make sure you don't use the BlogPostTemplate on these, and use instead your own Base Template.
 These pages will end up being a way to browse all posts within a certain Section.
 In the content of these Resources, go ahead and put the following:

-Okay, let's explain this. getResourcesTag a wrapper snippet for getResources and getPage that automatically filters results by a 'tags' TV.
-So basically, we want to grab all published Resources within this section (and we can also filter by tag should we pass a '?tag=TagName' parameter into the URL.
+Okay, let's explain this. getResourcesTag is a wrapper snippet for getResources and getPage that automatically filters results by a "tags" Template Variable.
+By putting

 Below the getResourcesTag call, we put our pagination links, since by default getResourcesTag only shows 10 posts per page.